 Enjoy a delicious breakfast by the poolside at the Pérgula Restaurant

 Meet our specialists

-To start planning your vacation to Belmond Copacabana Palace
+Call us on 6469186980 to start planning your vacation to Belmond Copacabana Palace

 The legendary Belmond Copacabana Palace, a landmark art deco hotel from its heyday in the glamorous 1920s to the modern day, is one of the grandest hotels in Brazil, and in fact all of South America, with a long list of famous guests and set directly overlooking Copacabana Beach.